 Training For The 200m

-This is because 200m sprinters need to apply aspects from both training principles.
-They need power as well as speed endurance.
+This is because 200m sprinters need to apply aspects from both the 100m and 400m training principles.
+Power is needed as well as speed endurance.

-My 200m athletes will usually train with my 100m athletes, but it’s important that they also run longer distances at higher intensities to build up their speed endurance and strength.
+My 200m athletes will usually train with my 100m athletes.
+But it’s important that they also run longer distances at higher intensities.
+This will build up their speed endurance and strength.

 This is easily achieved by implementing a longer running series, more sets, or less recovery time during training.